 - You can customize the entry point in the config file using

-The Remotion Preview is the editor that opens that when you run
+The Remotion Studio is the editor that opens that when you run

-npx remotion preview followed by the entry point.
+npx remotion preview.
 It allows fast editing and playback of compositions.
 It is included in the

 @remotion/cli package.
 It is not the same as the Remotion Player.